Plumsail/forms-docs/SharePoint/how-to/lookup-cascading.rst

 In this example, however, I will show you two Lookup fields on one form - Category and Product, so that the user can only see and choose Products belonging to the selected Category.

 ..
 Note:: You don't have to use JavaScript for this functionality.
-Cascading lookups and other filter conditions can also be applied with **Depends on** property described in more detail in :doc:`Filter lookup fields article <./lookup-filter>`.
+Cascading lookups and other filter conditions can also be applied with **Depends on** property described in more detail in :doc:`Filter lookup by another field article <./lookup-filter>`.

 .. contents::
  :local: